PitchInteractiveInc/tilegrams/MANUAL.md

 The number indicates the _delta inaccuracy_ between the number of tiles that region _currently_ has on the map and how many it _should_ have, based on the dataset.
 If the delta is positive, that region has too many tiles on the map.
 If the delta is negative, it doesn't have enough tiles on the map.
-If there If there is a warning sign, then that region doesn't have enough data for even a single tile on the map at the chosen resolution.
+If there is a warning sign, then that region doesn't have enough data for even a single tile on the map at the chosen resolution.

 (_Why does this happen?_ It is computationally very difficult to produce tilegrams which are accurate _and_ recognizable.
 As you begin to make